Publié le 11 December 2023

-Some advice to pass the oral comprehension test, by Meryl, education manager:
+Some advice to pass the oral comprehension test, by Emilie, education manager:

 You will have to take the oral comprehension test whether you are taking the TEF Canada, the TEFAQ, or the TEF IRN.
 However, the length of the test will be different for the TEF IRN (10 min – 17 questions).
 The questions will be mainly about everyday life situations.